crystal-linux-packages/neofetch/README.md

 # neofetch

-Neofetch package pulled from git until Arch finally rebuilds (last repackaged `2020-10-02 15:11 UTC` as of 2022-01-25)
+Neofetch package pulled from the git commit that included the Crystal Linux logo until they [finally make a new release](https://github.com/dylanaraps/neofetch/releases/latest) (lastest release is from `2020-08-02` as of 2022-10-14).